18F/uswds-jekyll/pages/guide/rclone.md

 ### rclone installation on Windows

-Go to the web page at <a href="https://rclone.org/downloads/">https://rclone.org/</a>downloads/and find the Windows installer.
+Go to the web page at <a href="https://rclone.org/downloads/">https://rclone.org/downloads/</a> and find the Windows installer.
 Download it and install rclone.
-Then proceed to the configuration section below.
+Once installed, proceed to the configuration section below.

 ### macOS installation